 In this regard, the expansion of digitally powered automation in the decades after 1980 played a large role in ensuring that the regions most heavily concentrated in routine (often manufacturing or clerical) work experienced some of the largest shifts into low-wage services employment as robots and computers substituted for large numbers of middle-skill jobs and helped create new consumer demand for lower-end services.

-Manufacturing centers like Winston-Salem, N.C., Chicago, and Pittsburgh as well as transitioning knowledge centers like New York, San Francisco, and Washington, D.C., all of which had upwards of 32 percent of their jobs in routine-intensive employment in 1980, experienced increases in low-skill service employment of more than 12 percentage points between 1980 and 2016.
+Manufacturing centers like Winston-Salem, N.C., Chicago, and Pittsburgh as well as transitioning knowledge centers like New York, San Francisco, and Washington, D.C., all of which had upward of 32 percent of their jobs in routine-intensive employment in 1980, experienced increases in low-skill service employment of more than 12 percentage points between 1980 and 2016.

 By contrast, Las Vegas (a longstanding international tourism hub), Raleigh, N.C. (home of North Carolina State University and a number of large hospitals), and Modesto, Calif. (in the heart of California’s agriculturally rich Central Valley) all had lower levels of routine work in 1980 and saw much more muted increases in low-skill service work in the neighborhood of 4 percentage points.

 In sum, the places with the largest exposure to routine work (and implicitly automation, especially in the production sector) saw some of the greatest increases of lower-skill service employment in the IT era as their relatively larger routine, or middle-skill, workforces came under pressure from automation.
-Conversely, other metros with lower shares of routine employment saw less dramatic labor market transitions.
+Conversely, other metro areas with lower shares of routine employment saw less dramatic labor market transitions.
 In that fashion, the local impact of automation during the IT era from 1980 to today varied significantly depending on the degree of routine or rote task content in the local job mix.

 Automation in the AI Era

-But those are trends from the recent IT age.
-Now that era is transforming into an AI era pervaded by more powerful digital technologies such as artificial intelligence.
+Now that the IT era is transforming into an AI era pervaded by more powerful digital technologies.
 Which raises the question: What will the next phase of the interplay between automation and employment look like?
 Will it be different?

-To shed some light on this, the coming findings on national, regional, and social-group trends utilize data on the current task content of occupations as well as McKinsey’s estimates of workplace susceptibility to automation in the next few decades to get a sense of which jobs, industries, places, and demographic groups may be most exposed to disruption from emerging technologies in the coming decades.
+The findings on national, regional, and social-group trends utilize data on the current task content of occupations as well as McKinsey’s estimates of workplace susceptibility to automation in the next few decades to get a sense of which jobs, industries, places, and demographic groups may be most exposed to disruption in the coming decades.

 Several points emerge at the national level:

-4. Looking forward, automation will affect tasks in virtually all occupational groups but will likely continue to have a muted net impact on total employment
+4. Automation will affect tasks in virtually all occupational groups in the future but will likely continue to have a muted net impact on total employment

-Looking forward, intelligent machines may well take over from humans many traditionally protected task areas, but expert opinion converges around several broad areas that appear to be particularly challenging for machines now and likely will remain so in the future.
+Intelligent machines may well take over from humans many traditionally protected task areas, but expert opinion converges around several broad areas that appear to be particularly challenging for machines now and likely will remain so in the future.
 This work that machines can’t readily do includes:

 non-routine “abstract manual” activities (perception, manipulation, dexterity, physical adaptability)